 - Defective or otherwise dangerous products

-The wrongful death attorneys at Charles J. Argento & Associates have been representing individuals in such claims for nearly 30 years.
+The wrongful death attorneys at Charles J. Argento & Associates have been representing individuals in such claims for over 35 years.
 Our compassionate and dedicated team of legal experts understands that losing a loved one is difficult to overcome, and we are committed to helping you achieve a favorable resolution.

 Regardless of the circumstances surrounding your wrongful death claim, our attorneys are dedicated to helping you build the strongest case that we possibly can.